Allan A. Ryan Jr.: Early life

 Ryan Jr. attended Canterbury School, and graduated from Princeton University in 1924.

+Career

-Then he worked in Wall Street, to learn the stock business from the bottom up.
-In 1928, he inherited a fortune from his grandfather, and opened an investment banking firm with Charles H. Sabin Jr. He got a seat on the New York Stock Exchange in 1930.
+After graduating from Princeton, he worked in Wall Street, to learn the stock business from the bottom up.
+In 1928, he inherited a fortune from his grandfather, and opened an investment banking firm with Charles H. Sabin Jr. (only son of Charles H. Sabin, former president and chairman of the Guaranty Trust Company of New York).
+He got a seat on the New York Stock Exchange in 1930.

-On February 5, 1929, Ryan Jr. married Janet Newbold.
-They were divorced in June 1936.
-On January 19, 1937, he married Eleanor Barry, a fashion editor of Harper's Bazaar.

 Ryan Jr. had a country estate in Rhinebeck and bred Aberdeen Angus cattle in Dutchess County.
 He was a member of the New York State Senate, representing the 28th district (Columbia, Dutchess and Putnam counties) from 1939 to 1942, sitting in the 162nd and 163rd New York State Legislatures.
-On May 29, 1941, Ryan was divorced from his wife Eleanor.
-On August 5, 1941, he married Priscilla (St. George) Duke, daughter of Congresswoman Katharine St. George (1894–1983) and ex-wife of Angier Biddle Duke (1915–1995).

 During World War II he became a major in the U.S. Army, and served with the Allied Military Government in Europe.
-After the war, he was Chairman of the Board of the Royal Typewriter Company and, after a merger in 1954, became Chairman of the Board of Royal McBee.
+After the war, he was chairman of the Board of the Royal Typewriter Company and, after a merger in 1954, became chairman of the Board of Royal McBee.

+Personal life

+On February 5, 1929, Ryan Jr. married Janet Newbold.
+Before they divorced in June 1936, they were the parents of: